frappe/press/press/www/internal/infrastructure/overview.md

 #### Dependencies

-- Packer - For building virtual machine images
+- Packer - For building virtual machine images.
-- Vagrant - Simplified CLI/API for managing virtual hosts
+- Vagrant - Simplified CLI/API for managing virtual hosts.
     - vagrant-libvirt - For using KVM/Libvirt.
 Duh!
-    - vagrant-hostmanager - For managing hosts file in guests and host machine
+    - vagrant-hostmanager - For managing hosts file in guests and host machine.

-- Libvirt/KVM - Virtualization provider
+- Libvirt/KVM - Virtualization provider.

 ### Installation
 Dependencies can be installed with